Categories

 9. Try and become financially secure

 Easier said than done for many of course, however the sooner you can become financially secure the better for your mental and physical health.
 Not having to worry about your finances and being able to afford nice things for yourself or your children, is a wonderful feeling.
 The first couple of years after separation or divorce might be tough, as are the years when you pass a chunk of your hard-earned salary on to the childminder.
-But the budgeting strategies single parents have to apply so often will pay off and you will recover financially in due course and that is when you can start to put money aside for much needed renovations, holidays, pension, etc. So never give up, strive for financial security and you will get there.
+But the budgeting strategies single parents have to apply so often will pay off and you will recover financially in due course and that is when you can start to put money aside for much needed renovations, holidays, pension, etc. So never give up, achieving financial independence as a single parent is absolutely possible.

 10. Don’t neglect yourself